Finding Nemo: Original theatrical run

 During its original theatrical run, Finding Nemo grossed $339.7 million in the United States and Canada and $531.3 million in other territories, for a worldwide total of $871.0 million.
-It was the second-highest-grossing film of 2003.
+It was the second-highest-grossing film of 2003, behind The Lord of the Rings: The Return of the King.
 Finding Nemo also defeated The Matrix Reloaded to become the highest-grossing film of the 2003 summer season.
 The film sold an estimated 56.4 million tickets in the United States during its initial theatrical run.

 On its opening weekend, Finding Nemo earned $70.6 million in the United States and Canada.
-When the film opened, it was ranked number one at the box office, dethroning Bruce Almighty.
+Upon opening, it was ranked number one at the box office, dethroning Bruce Almighty and The Italian Job.
 Additionally, it surpassed its predecessor Monsters, Inc. for having the highest domestic opening weekend for an animated film.
 It would hold this record until Shrek 2 took it the following year.
+Finding Nemo achieved the third-highest opening weekend for a 2003 film at the time of its release, behind The Matrix Reloaded and X2.
 During its second weekend, the film dropped to second place behind 2 Fast 2 Furious.
+It declined by 34% while making $45.8 million.
 Nevertheless, the film returned to the number one spot the following week.
 At that point, it earned $29.2 million, bringing the total domestic gross to $192.3 million.
 Finding Nemo was the first film to reclaim the number one spot since Die Another Day and Harry Potter and the Chamber of Secrets in 2002.
 It would also outgross the weaker openings of Rugrats Go Wild, Hollywood Homicide and Dumb and Dumberer: When Harry Met Lloyd.
 By the film's 20th day of release, Finding Nemo had earned over $200 million.
 During the film's fourth weekend, it was overtaken by Hulk.
+Despite this, Finding Nemo continued to draw in large crowds and families throughout the summer season while outgrossing another animated film, Sinbad: Legend of the Seven Seas.